-The Grand Cru wines from the famous Côte de Beaune and Côte de Nuits
+The wines from the famous vineyards of the Côte de Beaune and the Côte de Nuits are listed as Word Heritage with UNESCO.

 Burgundy is one of the most famous and influential wine growing regions in the world.
 The first vines were introduced by the Romans, and later the industrious Cistercian monks developed the techniques and knowledge required for much larger scale production.